eafflu/runtime/README.md

     game.addGameItem(myObstacle);

-Once this is done correctly, you should see a gray circle on the screen whice moves towards Halle
+Once this is done correctly, you should see a gray circle on the screen which moves towards Halle.

 ![Gray Circle](https://i.imgur.com/Yyk0bEK.png)

 The circle you see on the screen is the "hit zone" for the obstacle.
 Once that hit zone collides with Halle, you should see Halle's health indicator decrease by the amount you specified in `damageFromObstacle`.
-Halle has hitzone's too.
+Halle has hitzones too.
 Open up `index.html` and find the `debugHalleHitZones` variable and change it to `true` You should now see the circles that make up Halle's hitzone.

 ![Halle Hitzone](https://i.imgur.com/vdwaY4M.png)